TakeHere/FrenchGenderAI/README.md

 # FrenchGenderAI
-Small proof of concept AI to settle a french debate:
+Small proof of concept AI using Brain.js to settle a french debate:

 Is "toilet" feminine or masculine (The answer is feminine)